-DIGITAL TECHNOLOGIES Computer Programming Mr Gilmore Room 68 Room 68 Room 68 Year 11 Computer Programming [11CPT] Year 12 Computer Programming [12CPT] Year 13 Computer Programming [13CPT] Prerequisites: Prerequisites: Prerequisites: Y10 CPT or some ability in logical thinking and or programming experience 11CPT or by approval of TIC Year 12 CPT Course Information: Course Information: Course Information: Students will get the opportunity to explore a selection of different software to develop their own programmes.
+DIGITAL TECHNOLOGIES Computer Programming

+COI nputer i rogramm 1116 Mr Barrie Room 68 Mr Barrie Room 68 Mr Barrie Room 68 Koom 66 Koom oo KOOIII 00 Year 11 Computer Programming [11CPT] Year 12 Computer Programming [12CPT] Year 13 Computer Programming [13CPT] Prerequisites: Prerequisites: Prerequisites: Y10 CPT or some ability in logical thinking and or programming experience 11CPT or by approval of TIC Year 12 CPT Course Information: Course Information: Course Information: Students will get the opportunity to explore a selection of different software to develop their own programmes.
 This may include computer game design and creation or application development.
-Students will also have the opportunity to look at all aspects of computer programming, ranging from the development of software to its marketing, production and sales.
-Students will consider the impact of computing on society and the development of its cultural impacts.
-Students will have the opportunity to work with several new software packages with a key focus on programming.
-These programming elements will range from HTML web design to Python software development.
-The course will follow a technological project based curriculum that promotes working with the community to problem solve and emphasise project management to a specific brief.
-A challenging multi-disciplinary course that explores complex Computer Science, following a wide spectrum of different computer languages.
-From web design creation to Artificial Intelligence Students will explore problem solving and project management skills to address a brief, subsequently meeting the needs of the stakeholders through ar innovative computer program.
-Students will learn a complex level of Computer Programming that is geared towards Software Engineering and Web Development.
-This course provides students with the opportunity to develop their hands on technologica skills and coding to promote a level of independent, creative thinking.
-Internal Assessments (selected from): AS91879 Data management AS91880 Digital media outcome AS91883 Computer programming AS91884 Iterative processes AS91885 Understanding of Algorithms External Assessments: AS91886 Computer interaction Internal Assessments (selected from): AS91893 Advanced digital media outcome AS91896 Advanced computer program AS91897 Advanced digital outcome External Assessments: AS91898 Computer science Internal Assessments (selected from): AS91903 Complex digital media outcome AS91906 Complex computer program AS91907 Complex digital outcomes External Assessments: AS91613 Material development W AS91908 Computer science Endorseable: Yes Endorseable: Yes Endorseable: Yes Internal Credits: 14 Internal Credits: 16 Internal Credits: 10 External Credits: 3 External Credits: 3 External Credits: 7 Level of Credits: L1 Level of Credits: L2 Level of Credits: L3 Leads to: 12 Computer Programming.
+Students will continue to work with software packages with a key focus on programming.
+These programming elements will include HTML web design and Python software development.
+A challenging multi-disciplinary course that explores complex Computer Science.
+Students will explore problem solving and project management skills to address the brief.
+Students will learn a complex level of Computer Students will also have the opportunity to look at aspects of computer programming including project management.
+The course will follow a technological project based curriculum introducing ethics and future trends in computers.
+Programming that is geared towards Software Engineering and Web Development.
+This course provides students with the opportunity to develop their hands on technological Students will consider the impact of computing on society and relevant implications. skills and coding to promote a level of independent, creative thinking.
+Internal Assessments: AS92004 Create a computer programme AS02005 Develop a digital technologies outcome Internal Assessments: AS91893 Advanced digital media outcome AS91896 Advanced computer program AS91897 Advanced iterative processes Internal Assessments: AS91903 Use complex techniques to develop a digital media outcome AS91906 Complex computer program AS91907 Complex iterative processes External Assessments: AS92007 Design a digital technologies outcome External Assessments: AS91898 Computer science: AI External Assessments: AS91613 Material development W (Optional) AS91908 Computer science FSA Endorseable: Yes Endorseable: Yes Endorseable: Yes Internal Credits: 10 Internal Credits: 16 Internal Credits: 16 External Credits: 5 External Credits: 3 External Credits: 7 Level of Credits: 1 Level of Credits: 2 Level of Credits: 3 Leads to: 12 Computer Programming.
 Leads to: 13 Computer Programming University Entrance Approved Examinable by Scholarship